node-red/node-red.github.io/docs/hardware/raspberrypi.md

 ## Manual install

 The pre-install uses the default node.js within Debian Jessie, which is version 0.10.29.
-If manually installing we recommend using a more recent versions of node.js such as v4.x
+If manually installing we recommend using a more recent versions of node.js such as v6.x

 The simplest way to install Node.js and other dependencies is

     sudo apt-get install build-essential python-rpi.gpio
     bash <(curl -sL https://raw.githubusercontent.com/node-red/raspbian-deb-package/master/resources/update-nodejs-and-nodered)

-**Note**: Debian/Raspbian Wheezy is now beyond "End of Life", and is no longer support, and so documentation is now aimed at Jessie as a minimum.
+**Note**: Debian/Raspbian Wheezy is now beyond "End of Life", and is no longer support, and this documentation is now aimed at Jessie as a minimum.

 For alternative install options, see the [main installation instructions](../getting-started/installation#install-node-red).